gilt/kairos/README.md

 ```

 The ticksEvery field can be in milliseconds, ISO-8601, or natural language
-syntax, and the relativeTo field can be a named time, the beginsAt or endsAt
+syntax, and the ticksRelativeTo field can be a named time, the beginsAt or endsAt
 times, or a Date, Unix timestamp, or Date-constructable string.

-If relativeTo is not provided, its default is the beginsAt time, since the
+If ticksRelativeTo is not provided, its default is the beginsAt time, since the
 default endsAt time is Infinity, which is hard to count from.

 ### Muting